Poco (band): Success (1977–1980)

 In August 1977 Schmit quit to join the Eagles, coincidentally replacing former Poco member Meisner yet again.
 As a result, a fully produced live album recorded at the Santa Monica Civic Auditorium in Los Angeles in July 1977 was shelved by ABC.
 After languishing in storage for many years, the album was eventually released by John Thaler and Futuredge Music in partnership with Universal Special Projects as The Last Roundup in 2004.

 After Schmit's departure, Poco decided to take a break.
 Grantham took some time off, while Young and Cotton decided to continue as the Cotton-Young Band and redoubled their efforts to succeed.
 They selected the Britons Steve Chapman (drums) and Charlie Harrison (bass, backing vocals; formerly of Judas Jump), both of whom had played together with Leo Sayer and Al Stewart, to round out their new quartet.
 However, ABC decided to pick up the Cotton-Young album — as long as they continued under the Poco name.
 Thus, although Grantham had never quit Poco, he found himself bought out of the group after he was not happy with the changes in its business setup, including the group's publishing no longer being divided evenly.
-After a stint with McGuinn, Clark & Hillman, he subsequently landed a job as drummer for Ricky Skaggs.

-Legend (1978), the Cotton-Young album with cover art by graphic artist (and later comedy actor) Phil Hartman, subsequently became the group's most commercially successful LP, containing two Top 20 hits, "Crazy Love" written and sung by Rusty Young (which also had a seven-week run at Number 1 on the Adult Contemporary chart in early 1979, the biggest hit on the AC chart that year) and Cotton's "Heart of the Night".
+After a stint with McGuinn, Clark & Hillman, he subsequently landed a job as drummer for Ricky Skaggs.Legend (1978), the Cotton-Young album with cover art by graphic artist (and later comedy actor) Phil Hartman, subsequently became the group's most commercially successful LP, containing two Top 20 hits, "Crazy Love" written and sung by Rusty Young (which also had a seven-week run at Number 1 on the Adult Contemporary chart in early 1979, the biggest hit on the AC chart that year) and Cotton's "Heart of the Night".
 The album was certified gold, Poco's first album to achieve this distinction in original distribution.

 Kim Bullard (keyboards, backing vocals) joined the band in December 1978 just after Legend was released.
 While "Crazy Love" was riding up the charts in early 1979, ABC Records was sold to MCA Records.
 Poco was retained by MCA and the Legend album was reissued on the MCA label.

-With the momentum built up from Legends success, Poco were invited by the Musicians United for Safe Energy collective to play during their concerts at Madison Square Garden in September 1979.
+With the momentum built up from Legends success, Poco were invited by the Musicians United for Safe Energy (MUSE) collective to play during their concerts at Madison Square Garden in September 1979.
 And their new hit "Heart of the Night" appeared on the resulting live album No Nukes, the concerts and album all being in support of nuclear-free energy.
 Both the concerts and the album also featured several other big artists such as Bruce Springsteen and Jackson Browne.